hanghu1024/MSI-segmentation/README.md

 </div>

 ## Main programs
 Run *MSI-segmentation_LX* modules sequentially, outputs of one module may be the input for the following module.
 Edit corresponding levels in config.py along the pipeline. <br>To test the mouse kidney MSI sample, clone repository and run MSI-segmentation_L0.py.
 Note: only partial peak intensities are included in the sample data, because of the upload limit.
-Analysis results may be slightly different from the manuscript.
+Analysis results are slightly different from the manuscript.

 *MSI-segmentation_L0.py*<br>
 Show ion images, reduce the dimensionality of MSI data by PCA and UMAP.